gcook194/vm-tech-exercise/README.md

 # Virgin Money Tech Test

 ## General Design
 The application is a Spring Boot 3 REST API written using java 17.
-There is quite a lot of boilerplate as is always the way with Java projects but this ReadMe should contain all the information you will need to build, run and test the code.
+Dependencies and lifecycle tasks are managed using Maven.
+This ReadMe should contain all the information you will need to build, run and test the code.

-The entry point for the application is the web layer, below this sits the service layer and below this sits the repository layer.

-The main Transaction data controller class lives at `src/main/java/com/virginmoney/transactionlog/web/TransactionController.java`
+For the purposes of performing a code review, the most logical starting point is the class below as this is where all the important requests start and end.

+`src/main/java/com/virginmoney/transactionlog/web/TransactionController.java`

-For the most part, the web layer really only deals with handling requests and responses and very little else.
-The service layer hits the repository layer to retrieve data from the database then converts responses into DTOs using MapStruct mapper classes, and the repository layer is where all of the interactions with the database happens.
+In terms of project structure, the web layer only deals with handling requests and responses.
+The service layer hits the repository layer to retrieve data from the database then converts responses into DTOs using MapStruct mapper classes, and the repository layer is where database interactions take place.

+To handle displaying errors back through the API there is a very simple controller exception handler class that catches certain exceptions and returns well-formatted responses based on them.

+The rest of the classes are really just configuration and tests

 ## Starting the app